Enter our Porch Parade Contest today!

 Eastlake dresser with mirror

-Eastlake pieces also had stunning, intricate brass hardware.
+Eastlake pieces such as this dresser also have stunning, intricate brass hardware.
 Look closely at the detail on each handle and lock here on this Eastlake dresser.

 1. The first telltale sign of an Eastlake piece is the decorative spoon carvings that are lightly incised, meaning not deeply carved.
 Geometric ornaments, spindles and finials are also common.
-In Eastlake furniture, squares and rectangles are visually prominent.
+The squares and rectangles are visually prominent.

 2. The types of wood most commonly used were oak and cherry.
 Rosewood and walnut also made appearances.
 The wood grain was often highlighted.